 The Startup Canvas is designed to start sketching initial ideas for a business idea.

 It is also called a one-page business plan template for StartUps.
-There is certain limitation with writing a business plan, Most people hate writing business plans.
+There is a certain limitation with writing a business plan, Most people hate writing business plans.
 They take too long to write.
 You end up making up most of the answers.
 And worst of all, the people who make you write these plans (i.e. investors), don’t even take the time to read them — opting instead for shorter versions like the 1-page executive summary, 10-page slide deck, or 30-second elevator pitch.

 The Startup canvas solves this problem, It's a quick and easy way to write a business plan.
 It's a framework to define your startup easier and faster by Value proposition, Problem, Solution, Market, Team, Marketing Channels, Customer Segment, External Risks, and Key Performance Indicators.